Jump to Main Content

 Applicants to the MSIM program must meet the following basic requirements:

-• Bachelor's degree* or higher in any discipline (must be equivalent to a baccalaureate degree from a regionally accredited U.S. institution)
+• All applicants must have an undergraduate degree or higher in any discipline (must be equivalent to a baccalaureate degree from a regionally accredited U.S. institution).
+The undergraduate degree must be awarded before MSIM courses begin.
+Applicants may apply before their degree is awarded.

-• Mid-Career applicants must show 5 years of relevant professional experience.
+• Mid-Career applicants must show five years of relevant professional experience post-undergraduate degree.
 Early-Career and Early-Career Accelerated applicants are not required to show work experience.

 Application Materials

-• Applicants to the residential program modes will apply online through the UW's Application for Graduate Study and should select one of the following program options:
+• Applicants to the residential program modes will apply online through the UW's Application for Graduate Study.
+Make sure and select the application for Autumn 2024 and beyond and then select one of the following program options:

-• Information School - Master of Science in Information Management (Early-Career Accelerated Residential)
+• Information School - MSIM (Early-Career Accelerated Residential)

 • Applicants to the online program modes will apply through the MSIM online portal and should select one of the following tracks: